 Ziti Alforno is a baked dish made from pasta, Italian Cheeses, and a 5 cheese marinara sauce.
 These are the ingredients I put into Ziti Al Forno to Copycat Olive Garden’s Version;

-- Ziti pasta- the kind Olive Garden uses.
+- Ziti pasta- the kind of straight-cut pasta Olive Garden uses.

-- marinara sauce- the sauce Olive garden uses for ziti Al Forno.
+- marinara sauce- the red pasta sauce Olive garden uses for ziti Al Forno.

 - heavy cream- the secret ingredient that gives more flavor to marinara sauce and a lighter orange hue.

 - diced tomatoes- gives texture and intensifies the tomato flavor.

 - cheese- the five kinds of cheese to use for this Olive Garden Copycat is mozzarella, fontina cheese (can use Monterey Jack Cheese), parmesan, Romano, and Asiago cheeses.
 The last three can be bought as a blend and most grocery stores have a mozzarella and fontina cheese blends too, (like Italian cheese blends.)

 Breadcrumbs: can use panko crumbs, breadcrumbs, or homemade breadcrumbs with or without Italian herbs and seasonings.

 Cheese: Mozzarella and Parmesan cheese are the only two cheeses that go on top of the baked ziti with breadcrumbs.
 The other cheeses are blended into the ziti for a rich and cheesy sauce.

 - Undercook pasta if making ahead or baking for a long time.